Skip to Content

 They can be eaten raw or cooked in stews, casseroles, and soups.

-They are cool-weather plants that should be planted in late winter or early spring, for summer harvesting, before the soil warms up significantly.
+Cool-weather plants should be planted in late winter or early spring for summer harvesting before the soil warms up significantly.

-For winter harvesting, plant the seeds after the height of summer, or early in fall.
+For winter harvesting, plant the seeds after the height of summer or early fall.

 Thin the plants out once they start storing food in the roots, leaving a 6-inch radius around each plant.